A pseudo-fermion method for the exact description of fermionic environments: from single-molecule electronics to Kondo resonance: Acknowledgements

 \section{Acknowledgements}

-We acknowledge Russell Deacon, Xiao Zheng, and Pengfei Liang for discussions and feedback.
+We acknowledge Russell Deacon and Xiao Zheng for discussions and feedback.
 M.C. acknowledges support from NSFC (Grants No.~12050410264 and No.~11935012) and NSAF (Grant No.~U1930403).
 N.L.~acknowledges partial support from JST PRESTO through Grant No.~JPMJPR18GC, and the Information Systems Division, RIKEN, for use of their facilities.
 F.N. is supported in part by: Nippon Telegraph and Telephone Corporation (NTT) Research, the Japan Science and Technology Agency (JST) [via the Quantum Leap Flagship Program (Q-LEAP), and the Moonshot R\&D Grant Number JPMJMS2061], the Japan Society for the Promotion of Science (JSPS) [via the Grants-in-Aid for Scientific Research (KAKENHI) Grant No. JP20H00134], the Army Research Office (ARO) (Grant No. W911NF-18-1-0358), the Asian Office of Aerospace Research and Development (AOARD) (via Grant No. FA2386-20-1-4069), and the Foundational Questions Institute Fund (FQXi) via Grant No. FQXi-IAF19-06.
-F.N.~and N.L.~acknowledge the Foundational Questions Institute Fund (FQXi) via Grant No.~FQXi-IAF19-06.
-YNC acknowledges the support of the Ministry of Science and Technology, Taiwan (MOST Grants No. 110-2123-M-006-001), and the U.S. Army Research Office (ARO Grant No. W911NF-19-1-0081).
+F.N., N.L.~and P.M.~acknowledge the Foundational Questions Institute Fund (FQXi) via Grant No.~FQXi-IAF19-06.
+YNC acknowledges the support of the Ministry of Science and Technology, Taiwan (MOST Grants No. 111-2123-M-006-001). \begin{widetext}